alosaur/alosaur-lite/examples/markdown/views/index.md

-# This is awesome markdown page with Alosaur Lite with Deno Deploy
+# This is awesome markdown page with Alosaur Lite and Deno Deploy

 [Alosaur Lite](https://github.com/alosaur/alosaur-lite)